Mateusz10111990/tdc/README.md

 Your Angular frontend code is located inside the `angular-src`.

-Do a `npm install -g @angular/cli@latest` and `npm install` inside the `angular-src` directory so that npm can install all the angular dependencies
+Do a `npm install @angular/cli@latest` and `npm install` inside the `angular-src` directory so that npm can install all the angular dependencies

-Still inside `angular-src` run the Angular-CLI's build:
+Still inside `angular-src` run the Angular-CLI's build (using locally installed angular):

 ```
-ng build
+npm run-script ng build
 ```

 this should compile the static code into the root `public` directory.